arkprocession/pyreverse/README.md

 The script includes a command-line interface that allows you to manage multiple proxy instances.
 You can add, edit, delete, and start/stop proxy servers with this interface.

 The script also generates SSL certificates and keys, and allows you to specify the ports for the HTTP and HTTPS connections.
-Additionally, it provides IP addresses for the server and clien
+Additionally, it provides IP addresses for the hosted instances.